An intrinsic nonlinear Ohmic current

-{\it{Coexistence of the NHT and BCP-induced currents.}} Next we study two-dimensional systems where the intrinsic transverse 2nd-order responses induced by BCP and NHT coexist.
-Here we consider a tilt four-band Dirac model, in which it is permitted a finite BCP \cite{PhysRevLett.127.277202}.
+{\it{Coexistence of the intrinsic nonlinear Ohmic current and the intrinsic nonlinear anomalous Hall effect.}} Next we study two-dimensional systems where the intrinsic transverse 2nd-order responses induced by INAHE and INOC coexist.
+Here we consider a tilt four-band Dirac model, which describes orthorhombic \text{CuMnAs} \cite{tang2016dirac}.
+Such a model is permitted a finite INAHE \cite{PhysRevLett.127.277202}.
 The Hamiltonian is given by

 where $(k_x, k_y)$ are the wave vectors, $\tau$ and $\sigma$ are two sets of Pauli matrices, $t$, $v_x$, $v_y$ and $\Delta$ are the model parameters. $t$ tilts the system along the $x$ direction, and $\Delta$ controls the gap.
 The dispersion is given by $E_{\pm}(\bm{k}) =tk_x \pm \sqrt{v_{x}^2 k_{x}^2 +v_{y}^2 k_{y}^2 +\Delta^2}$.
 Due to the presence of the spin freedom, the $\mathcal{PT}$ operation is represented by $-i\sigma_y K$.
 By imposing the $\mathcal{PT}$ operation, one can verify that $\mathcal{PT}H(\bm{k})(\mathcal{PT})^{-1}=H(\bm{k})$, satisfying the $\mathcal{PT}$ symmetry.
 As a consequence, with each band two fold degeneracies appear at each momentum $\bm{k}$ due to the Kramers degeneracy.
-In addition, the model holds $\sigma_{y}$ symmetry, therefore both $\sigma_{\text{NHT}}^{yxx}$ and $\sigma_{\text{BCP}}^{yxx}$ are forced to vanish and the only nonvanishing transverse response comes from $\sigma_{\text{NHT}}^{xyy}$ and $\sigma_{\text{BCP}}^{xyy}$ \cite{supp, PhysRevLett.127.277202}.
-For the longitudinal response, $\sigma_{\text{NHT}}^{xxx}$ is the only nonvanishing contribution for similar considerations.
+In addition, the model holds $\sigma_{y}$ symmetry, therefore both $\sigma_{\text{INOC}}^{yxx}$ and $\sigma_{\text{INAHE}}^{yxx}$ are forced to vanish and the only nonvanishing transverse response comes from $\sigma_{\text{INOC}}^{xyy}$ and $\sigma_{\text{INAHE}}^{xyy}$ \cite{supp, PhysRevLett.127.277202}.
+For the longitudinal response, $\sigma_{\text{INOC}}^{xxx}$ is the only nonvanishing contribution for similar considerations.